Cattle drives in the United States: Chisholm Trail

 The Chisholm Trail was the most important route for cattle drives leading north from the vicinity of Ft.
 Worth, Texas, across Indian Territory (Oklahoma) to the railhead at Abilene.
 It was about 520 miles long and generally followed the line of the ninety-eighth meridian, but never had an exact location, as different drives took somewhat different paths.
 With six states enacting laws in the first half of 1867 against trailing cattle north, Texas cattlemen realized the need for a new trail that would skirt the farm settlements and thus avoid the trouble over tick fever.
 In 1867 a young Illinois livestock dealer, Joseph G. McCoy, built market facilities at Abilene, Kansas, at the terminus of Chisholm Trail.
 The new route to the west of the Shawnee soon began carrying the bulk of the Texas herds, leaving the earlier trail to dwindle for a few years and expire.

 The typical drive comprised 1,500–2,500 head of cattle.
-The typical outfit consisted of a boss, (perhaps the owner), from ten to fifteen hands, each of whom had a string of from five to ten horses; a horse wrangler who handled the horses; and a cook, who drove the chuck wagon.
+The typical outfit consisted of a boss, (perhaps the owner), from ten to fifteen hands, each of whom had a string of five to ten horses; a horse wrangler who handled the horses; and a cook, who drove the chuck wagon.
 The wagon carried the bedrolls; tents were considered excess luxury.
 The men drove and grazed the cattle most of the day, herding them by relays at night.
 Ten or twelve miles was considered a good day's drive, as the cattle had to thrive on the route.
 They ate grass; the men had bread, meat, beans with bacon, and coffee.
-Wages were about $40 a month, paid when the herd were sold.
+Wages were about $40 a month, paid when the herd was sold.

 The Chisholm Trail decreased in importance after 1871 when, as a result of the westward advance of settlement, Abilene lost its preeminence as a shipping point for Texas cattle.
 Dodge City, Kansas became the chief shipping point for another trail farther west, crossing the Red River at Red River Station, Texas.
 The extension of the Atchison, Topeka and Santa Fe Railway to Caldwell, Kansas, in 1880, however, again made the Chisholm Trail a most important route for driving Texas cattle to the North, and it retained this position until the building of additional trunk lines of railway south into Texas caused rail shipments to take the place of the former trail driving of Texas cattle north to market.